Joint Optimization of Reasoning and Dual-Memory for Self-Learning Diagnostic Agent: Experiments

 \subsubsection{Results}

 Table~\ref{tab:medcase_main} reports experiment results.
 We conclude three insights as following.

 \textbf{Insight 1: Joint Reasoning–Memory Optimization Yields Large Gains.} \ModelName{} consistently outperforms all baselines by a large margin.
-The Qwen-8B variant achieves 92.46\% accuracy and 86.81 macro-F1, surpassing the strongest baseline by +19.6\% and +20.1\%, respectively.
+The Qwen-8B variant achieves 92.5\% accuracy and 86.81 macro-F1, surpassing the strongest baseline by +19.6\% and +20.1\%, respectively.
 Notably, similar improvements hold for the 4B model, suggesting that the gains are not solely due to scale but arise from the proposed joint optimization of reasoning and memory.

-\textbf{Insight 2: Outcome-Only Reward Is Insufficient for Complex Diagnosis.} While reinforcement learning improves over supervised fine-tuning (e.g., 77.32\% vs.\ 72.10\% on Qwen3-8B), the gains remain modest.
+\textbf{Insight 2: Outcome-Only Reward Is Insufficient for Complex Diagnosis.} While reinforcement learning improves over supervised fine-tuning, the gains remain modest.
 This indicates that optimizing only for final diagnostic correctness provides sparse and under-specified supervision.
 In contrast, \ModelName{} introduces structured rewards that guide both intermediate reasoning and memory usage, leading to substantially better performance on challenging clinical cases.

 \textbf{Insight 3: Naive Memory Integration Can Hurt Performance.} Memory-augmented baselines show that simply adding memory is not effective.
-ReAct with short-term memory drops to \textbf{42.51\%}, even below zeroshot performance, suggesting that unstructured retrieval introduces noise and disrupts reasoning.
-Even when combined with SFT, memory yields limited improvement (56.33\%), far below RL-based methods.
+ReAct with short-term memory drops to \textbf{42.5\%}, even below zeroshot performance, suggesting that unstructured retrieval introduces noise and disrupts reasoning.
+Even when combined with SFT, memory yields limited improvement, far below RL-based methods.

 Overall, \ModelName{} substantially outperforms all baselines with results suggesting that jointly optimizing reasoning and memory is effective.